-4.3.5 Reduced Resolution (Floating Blanking)
+5.3.5 Reduced Resolution (Floating Blanking)

-Reduced resolution allows objects of a certain maximum size to interrupt the defined area without causing a Trip condition (that is, the OSSDs turn Off).
+Reduced Resolution increases the minimum diameter of an object that the light screen can reliably detect anywhere within its defined area.
+This allows objects of a certain maximum size to interrupt the defined area without causing a Trip condition (that is, the OSSDs turn Off).

 Use Reduced Resolution only when necessary.
 In reduced resolution applications, the safety (minimum) distance always increases due to the larger depth penetration factor (Dpf).
 In either case, see Calculating the Safety Distance (Minimum Distance) on page 18 to determine safety distance.

 With 2-beam reduced resolution enabled, any two consecutive beams (except for the sync beam), can be blocked without causing a stop condition.
 Thus, multiple "holes" are created in which 14 mm systems will detect a 34 mm object and ignore a 16 mm object.
 Similarly, 25 mm sensors will detect a 65 mm object and ignore a 36 mm object.
-See Figure 42 on page 55 for DIP-switch configuration.
-During operation, the Status indicator flashes Green when reduced resolution is enabled.
+See Figure 41 on page 62 for DIP-switch configuration.
+During operation, the green Status indicator flashes when reduced resolution is enabled.